 To the extent that a new construction or substantial renovation project would not have otherwise included the necessary metering equipment to monitor, track, and verify utility usage data, there may be initial increased capital costs.
-However, this fiscal note anticipates that the initial increased capital costs will be offset by a reduction in the long-term operating costs.
+This fiscal note assumes that the initial increased capital costs will be offset by a reduction in the long-term operating costs.
+This fiscal note assumes that the reporting requirements will mirror those already required by the U.S. Green Building Council for LEED-certified buildings.

 Metering.
 The cost of installing meters to track utility usage data varies according to the size of a facility, but typically ranges from \$15,000 to \$20,000, according to the OSA.
 Capital construction budget requests already include a calculation of the costs required to attain high performance certification.
 This fiscal note assumes that any additional metering costs for future projects will be included in the calculation of the high performance certification program line, and approved through the regular capital budget process.
-Based on the prioritized funding recommendation for capital projects submitted by the Governor's Office of State Planning and Budgeting for FY 2012-13, no additional costs for monitoring, tracking, or verifying utility usage data are assumed for FY 2012-13 or FY 2013-14.
+Based on the prioritized funding recommendation for capital projects submitted by the Governor's Office of State Planning and Budgeting for FY 2013-14, no additional costs for monitoring, tracking, or verifying utility usage data are assumed for FY 2013-14 or FY 2014-15.